 The Department of Energy oversees nuclear weapons sites and subsidizes conventional and alternative fuels.
 The department has a history of fiscal and environmental mismanagement.
 Furthermore, misguided energy regulations have caused large losses to consumers and the broader economy over the decades.

-The department will spend about $39 billion in 2012, or about $330 for every U.S. household.
-It employs about 17,000 workers directly and oversees 100,000 contract workers at 21 national laboratories and other facilities across the nation.
+The department will spend $29 billion in 2013, or $240 for every U.S. household.
+It employs 17,000 workers directly and oversees about 100,000 contract workers at research facilities across the nation.

 - Energy Subsidies.
 The department has spent billions of dollars over the decades on dead-end schemes and dubious projects that have often had large cost overruns.

 - A Brief History of Energy Regulations.
 Most federal intrusions into energy markets have been serious mistakes.
 They have destabilized markets, reduced domestic output, and decreased consumer welfare.

 - Energy Intervention Today.
 The current arguments for energy intervention and energy subsidies fall short.